MicrosoftDocs/sql-docs/docs/relational-databases/integrated-acceleration/intel-quickassist.md

 Auxiliary RESTORE commands are also supported for all backup compression algorithms.
 Auxiliary RESTORE commands include RESTORE FILELISTONLY, RESTORE HEADERONLY, RESTORE VERIFYONLY, and more.

 > [!NOTE]
-> If the server-scope configuration `HARDWARE_OFFLOAD` option is not enabled, and/or the Intel QAT drivers have not been installed, SQL Server returns error 17441 instead of attempting to perform the restore.
+> If the server-scope configuration `HARDWARE_OFFLOAD` option is not enabled, and/or the Intel&reg; QAT drivers have not been installed, SQL Server returns error 17441 instead of attempting to perform the restore.
 For example: `Msg 17441, Level 16, State 1, Line 175 This operation requires Intel(R) QuickAssist Technology (QAT) libraries to be loaded.`

-To restore an Intel QAT compressed backup, the correct assemblies must be loaded on the SQL Server instance initiating the restore operation.
+To restore an Intel&reg; QAT compressed backup, the correct assemblies must be loaded on the SQL Server instance initiating the restore operation.

 ### Backup history